JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

 development phase.

 ### Description
 A piece of software is in this phase just after conception.
 Significant changes to its [public API](#public-api) are likely and it might be unstable.
-It is a long way from production-ready.
+It's a long way from production-ready.

 ### Semver in this Phase
 #### Rules
 The first [version number](#version-number) in this phase must be `0.1.0`.
-Only increment [minor version](#minor-version) for each subsequent version number.
+Only increment [minor version](#minor-version) for subsequent version numbers.
 Do this regardless of whether changes are [backward compatible](#backward-compatible).
-At the end of this phase, the [version](#version) history of a piece of software might look like this:
+At the end of this phase, the [version](#version) history of a piece of software looks like this:

 @{
     "highlightLineRanges": [{"startLineNumber": 1, "endLineNumber": 1},